DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claims 1-4, 11-17, and 19-20 are rejected under 35 U.S.C.
+Claims 1-4, 11-17, 19-20, and 22 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Takeshita et al. (U.S. PGPub 2021/0001410, cited in IDS).

-Claim 1: Takeshita discloses a cutting tool (e.g. title) comprising a base material (12 - paragraph 101) and a coating (11) disposed on the base material, wherein the coating comprises a hard particle layer formed from a hard particle (metallic compounds as discussed below), the hard particle comprises a multilayer structure (e.g. 113) in which a first unit layer and a second unit layer are alternately stacked (C and D layers - paragraph 140), the first unit layer is formed from a first compound having a cubic crystal structure (paragraph 114), the second unit layer is formed from a second compound having a cubic crystal structure (Id.), each of the first compound and the second compound consists of one or more metal elements selected from the group consisting of a periodic table group 4 element, a periodic table group 5 element, and a periodic table group 6 element (e.g. Ti - paragraphs 146 and 152), silicon (Id.), and one or more elements selected from the group consisting of carbon, nitrogen, boron, and oxygen (e.g. boron - paragraphs 150 and 156), and a percentage of the number of atoms of the silicon to a sum of the numbers of atoms of the metal element and the silicon in the first unit layer is different from a percentage of the number of atoms of the silicon to a sum of the numbers of atoms of the metal element and the silicon in the second unit layer (paragraph 159; Tables 3-4).
+Claim 1: Takeshita discloses a cutting tool (e.g. title) comprising a base material (12 - paragraph 101) and a coating (11) disposed on the base material, wherein the coating comprises a particle layer formed from a particles (any arbitrary pieces of the layer comprising metallic compounds as discussed below), each hard particle comprises a multilayer structure (e.g. 113) in which a first unit layer and a second unit layer are alternately stacked (C and D layers - paragraph 140), the first unit layer is formed from a first compound having a cubic crystal structure (paragraph 114), the second unit layer is formed from a second compound having a cubic crystal structure (Id.), each of the first compound and the second compound consists of one or more metal elements selected from the group consisting of a periodic table group 4 element, a periodic table group 5 element, and a periodic table group 6 element (e.g. Ti - paragraphs 146 and 152), silicon (Id.), and one or more elements selected from the group consisting of carbon, nitrogen, boron, and oxygen (e.g. boron - paragraphs 150 and 156), and a percentage of the number of atoms of the silicon to a sum of the numbers of atoms of the metal element and the silicon in the first unit layer is different from a percentage of the number of atoms of the silicon to a sum of the numbers of atoms of the metal element and the silicon in the second unit layer (paragraph 159; Tables 3-4).

 Claim 2: The first unit layer and the second unit layer have the same crystal orientation (paragraph 160 discloses that “a crystal lattice can be continuous between the C layer and the D layer”, which implies a same crystal orientation, otherwise the lattice would be discontinuous at the boundary between orientations).